Hi, I’m Katie, and I’m a reusable snack bag junkie.

 They come in large and small sizes (sold as a 2-pack from what I can tell) and 5 patterns currently.
 The only note I’d give you is just to cut the massive tag (on the inside) out the moment yours arrive.

-You can find 2 Red Hens on Amazon from time to time (not always available) or see a specific print here.
+You can’t find 2 Red Hens on Amazon anymore.
 They’re sold by the manufacturer here.

 EcoLunchGear: Great Local, Organic Choice for No Waste Lunches